By Natalie Boyd

 - Crop your images to the correct size of your page width.
 (If your page is 970 px wide, resize the image to that width.)

 - Show a smaller image and provide the option to view a larger image in a pop-up or to be displayed on a separate webpage.

 - Reduce the color depth to the lowest acceptable level.

 It’s widely recommended to use JPEG as a first choice, and PNG as a second choice.
-It's also a good idea to have the extension of your filename match with the file type (Ex: .jpeg or .png).
+It's also a good idea to have the extension of your filename match with the file type.

 Consider consolidating your images into a single directory rather than having image files spread out in numerous directories and subdirectories across your domain.
 An image sitemap file title such as smartbugblogposts/images/ would simplify the path to images for search engines.
 Furthermore, this helps webmasters stay organized behind the scenes.